RECIPE: Peach with Mint and Chamomile Cake

 We are up to our ears in peaches.
 My father grows peaches in his backyard, and what's funny about that statement is that you would think he lived in the country.
 My father lives in the most white bread western suburb of Chicago you ever set foot in.
 People often marvel at how my off-the-boat Italian parents ended up there, but they did.
 And I think that stodgy uptight suburb can use a little color and texture, if you ask me!
 And boy do my parents deliver!
 At any rate, my dad proudly gave us a giant bag of his peach harvest, and our neighbors also gave us a bag from Michigan as a thank you for watering their yard while on vacay.
 So bring on the peach recipes!

 This cake I concocted here has a lot of floral and herbal notes, using chamomile tea and mint sprigs from the yard.
 Baking with tea is really fun, you should try it!
 Chai tea can add some spiciness to cookies and cakes, and Earl Grey can bring some citrus and smoke to breads and cookies.
-Chamomile is definitely more of a floral and honey combo, and though it would compliment the peaches nicely.
+Chamomile is definitely more of a floral and honey combo, and thought it would compliment the peaches nicely.

 Peach with Mint and Chamomile Cake